In front crawl, a wide arm recovery is a swimming mistake that makes your technique less effective.

-As I was observing this swimmer’s technique I started to think about why such a wide arm recovery might be problematic and lead to a less efficient freestyle stroke.
+As I was observing this swimmer’s technique, I started to think about why such a wide arm recovery might be problematic and lead to a less efficient front crawl stroke.
 So let me explain this in more detail.

 Wide Arm Recovery Problem #1 – Wasted Energy

-As soon as your hand has passed your head it should reenter the water and your arm should extend forward under water to prevent shoulder impingement, as explained in Freestyle Swimming mistakes – Overreaching.
+As soon as your hand has passed your head, it should re-enter the water, and your arm should extend forward under water to prevent shoulder impingement, as explained in Front Crawl Swimming Mistakes – Overreaching.